19hours/sg-statutes/Acts/Workplace Safety and Health Act.md

 (2) The Inquiry Committee referred to in subsection (1) shall comprise —

-(a) a District Judge appointed by the Minister after consulting the Chief District Judge; and
+(a) a District Judge appointed by the Minister after consulting the Presiding Judge of the State Courts; and

+[Act 5 of 2014 wef 14/04/2014]

 (b) one or more assessors appointed by the Minister.